The Solar Cat Book

 Since that second release human interest and use of solar has grown dramatically - exponentially, as some might say, but this time with steadily increasing exponents!
 Growth not quite as far and fast as cats know it must, but at least people seem to be moving in the right direction!

-Jim Augustyn first learned about solar energy as a boy working on his suntan in the hot summer sun on the shores of Lake Michigan in the Indiana Sand Dunes.
-The boy grew up and received a B.S. in Mechanical and Aerospace Engineering from the Illinois Institute of Technology.
-He now lives in Berkeley California with his wife, Elizabeth, and three cats.
+Jim first learned about solar energy as a boy working on his suntan in the hot summer sun on the shores of Lake Michigan in the Indiana Sand Dunes.

-Jim is a consultant and researcher in the solar field.
-The focus of his work is solar radiation measurement, but he has also designed and built solar thermal and electric systems, assisted in the energy design of buildings, and development of large scale solar power installations over a career stretching back to the days of the first U.S. energy crisis.
-Augustyn & Company's clients include national laboratories, foreign governments, utilities, research laboratories, domestic electric utilities, solar power plant developers, state and municipal governments, as well as the occasional regular person.
-Of course his most prestigious work is as Humanity's Primary Emmisary to the International Solar Cat Society.
+As a consultant and researcher in solar energy research and development, Jim eventually focused on solar radiation measurement - an often dismissed specialty but which nonetheless is the foundation upon which our solar future rests.
+He also helped design and build solar thermal and electric systems, assisted in the energy design of buildings, and development of large scale photovoltaic power plants.
+His clients have included U.S. and foreign national laboratories, governments, electric utilities, solar power plant developers, industrial and commercial businesses at all scales, as well as the occasional regular person.
+Of course his most prestigious work is as humanity's lead Emissary to the International Solar Cat Society.